Cellane/chalk/_posts/2018-04-03-direction-japan.md

 [^1]: Via Warsaw this time, keeping alive the tradition that anytime I go to
     Japan, I have a layover in a different city.
-So far, I can cross Paris, Amsterdam, Helsinki and Frankfurt from the pointless :bucket: bucket list.
+So far, I can cross Paris, Amsterdam, Helsinki and Frankfurt from the pointless bucket list.

 {% include image.html path="2018-04-03-flight-tickets.png"
     path-detail="2018-04-03-flight-tickets@2x.png" alt="Flight tickets"